When it comes to life insurance, there are two main types: term and whole.

 How Much Term Life Insurance Should You Purchase?

 Experts recommend buying a term life policy for 10 to 15 times your annual income.
-While this method is better than coming up with a random number, it has certain obvious limitations.
+Using this estimate is quick and easy, making it a good place to start.
+However, it has certain limitations.

-The most obvious one is that it doesn’t take your current savings into account.
-Also, it doesn’t work for someone who is a homemaker.
+The most obvious limitation is that it doesn’t take your current savings into account.
+It also doesn’t work for someone who is a homemaker.

 Annual Income x Years you will require financial support + Current assets – Any expenses = Coverage amount requirement